citelao/sensible/5-toptobottom.md

 2. Use different passwords on each site, managed in a password manager
 3. Use two-step authentication, especially on your email and bank accounts

-**I will add 2 more things**, but these first steps are extremely important.
+**I will add a few more things**, but these first steps are extremely important.
 These three protect against the easiest attacks on most parts of the "[internet chain](/secure/#every-step-of-the-way-on-the-internet)."

 * **You**: if you use two-step authentication, attackers can't steal your accounts *even if you've given them your password* accidentally.
 They also need your second step, like your phone.
 * **Your computer**: hundreds of people work every day to ensure that security vulnerabilities are found and patched.
 If your computer is always up-to-date, you will never be exposed to security bugs that have already been fixed.
 The 2017 ransomware attacks [exploited bugs that had been patched three months before](https://www.csoonline.com/article/3227906/ransomware/what-is-wannacry-ransomware-how-does-it-infect-and-who-was-responsible.html)<!-- TODO full cite -->, for example.